atoti/atoti/CONTRIBUTING.md

 * Python methods should be typed.
 * Documentation should follow Google's style guide for [docstrings](http://google.github.io/styleguide/pyguide.html#381-docstrings).

-## Formatting, testing, and upgrading notebooks
+## Formatting, testing, rendering, and upgrading notebooks

 A Makefile is a type of script used to by the [make](https://www.gnu.org/software/make/) utility to automate repetitive tasks.
 This repository uses the following [Makefile](Makefile) to automate common tasks: